 When mentoring students, I focus on supporting them to build the skills they seek and connecting them with academic/ professional development opportunities and resources, if they so desire.
 For example, I train students in research, informally and formally through independent study courses, and/or work with them as they select and apply to graduate schools and jobs.

-I have co-instructed a research practicum in which undergraduate students used administrative data from the King County and Seattle Housing Authorities to examine the residential mobility patterns and neighborhood characteristics of households using housing choice vouchers in King County, WA.
+I have developed my teaching skills and style by instructing a number of courses.
+In summer 2015, I taught the Department of Sociology’s required undergraduate statistics course.
+In spring 2016, I co-instructed a research practicum in which undergraduate students used administrative data from the King County and Seattle Housing Authorities to examine residential mobility rates and neighborhood characteristics of households using Housing Choice Vouchers in King County, WA.